Volunteer Programs in Japan

 To make the most out of your time as a volunteer in Japan, it’s not a bad idea to set some goals!
 Here are a few basics anyone can benefit from.

-• While volunteering, take the time to take note of what area drives you most.
-Is it what you expected or did something else surprise you?
+- Take the time to take note of what area drives you most.
+Is it what you expected, or did something else surprise you?
 How can you bring that to your personal and professional life?

-• What do you want to intentionally carry beyond your time volunteering?
-Personal or professional relationships, specific work experiences, something even more integral to who you are?
-Brainstorm one or a few ideas to be cognizant of while abroad.
+- What do you want to carry from your volunteering experience?
+Consider personal or professional relationships, specific work experiences, or something that defines you.
+Brainstorm a few ideas to focus on while abroad.

 Understand the benefits